invictus-1/VN-Critic/README.md

-🧠 VN Critic AI
+🧠 VN Critic

-VN Critic AI is a modern, feature-rich desktop application designed for Visual Novel enthusiasts who want to rate, track, and analyze their reading history with precision.
+VN Critic is a modern, feature-rich desktop application designed for Visual Novel enthusiasts who want to rate, track, and analyze their reading history with precision.

 Unlike simple 1-10 rating systems, VN Critic allows you to break down every aspect of a Visual Novel—from plot pacing to character art—and generates a weighted final score based on your personal preferences.
 It features seamless integration with VNDB (Visual Novel Database) and optional AI-powered analysis to help you understand your own rating biases.